 And mountain biking led to my bike travel, where every trip opens my eyes to another part of the world, another culture, another way of life, another way of thinking, another learning experience and another reminder of my embarrassingly poor map-reading skills.

 So here’s my latest new and scary.
 I had a big-shit health event recently and had to take some recovery time out, which I put it to good self-indulgent use editing video clips I’ve taken on my bike journeys.

 The result is “The Trail Tart” – an offbeat video diary of my two-wheeled galavants around the globe.

-I’ll be posting short one to five minute clips, from mini adventures with mates to expeditions over mountain ranges and a few surprises in between.
+I’ll be posting short clips, from mini adventures to expeditions over mountain ranges.
 It’s part guide, part tips, part insight and part me making a tit of myself.
 Mostly though, it’s about enjoying the wonders of the world by bike.